rfrost10/Image-Comparator/README.md

 # Fundus Image Classifier and Comparator

-Purpose: Set up a static webpage and server to host classifier/comparator tasks for ophthalmologists and collect classification/comparison data on retinal fundus images for data analysis
+Purpose: Set up a static webpage and server to host classifier/pairwise comparator tasks for images

 I am not the original author of these files.
 This repository contains aggregated and updated files from previous developers.
 See acknowledgements below.